laser-cake/AssemblyVersionLoader/readme.md

 ﻿# Assembly version loader

+### This is the updated version of AppiePaus version of Assembly Version Loader.
+Please use this version.

 A build task that reads the assembly file attributes from a compiled assembly file and makes them available as build variables.
 This extension was created from the need to have a full assembly version places into nuspec files.
 This extension will extract the required version data from your compiled DLL file(s).

 ### Arguments